-Split campers in small groups of 10-12.
+Split participants into small groups of 10-12.
 Show them the photograph Honorable Discharge and ask them to write down 5 objective observations and 5 subjective observations of the photograph.

 An objective observation is something that doesn’t change from person to person – it is something you can all agree on.
 For example, there are two men in the photograph, the photograph is in black and white, etc.

 A subjective observation is an opinion, a feeling, or an interpretation based on what you see.
 Such as, “it reminds me of the time I did x”, or, “I think that man might feel sad,” or “I think he looks poor.”